 Peform a Soil Test

 Soil provides nutrients and serves as a foundation for plants.
 Improving your soil increases plant health and is critical to growing a lawn or garden you’ll enjoy in your yard for a lifetime.

 Timing Is Everything

 Choose The Right Fertilizer

-DIY weed control hacks generally don’t work and can be very labor intensive.
-Do some research to get an understanding of the kinds of weeds you have.
-Begin with a product that addresses that particular issue or find a DIY hack that can do the trick.For example, undiluted white vinegar along with a tablespoon of dish soap works well on weeds like dandelions.
+DIY weed control hacks can be very labor-intensive.
+If you decide to do it alone, identify the kinds of weeds you have and begin with a product that addresses that particular issue.For example, undiluted white vinegar along with a tablespoon of dish soap works well on weeds like dandelions.

 Keeping Your Blades Sharp